 Causes of Abdominal Pain

-Depending on its causes, there are various remedies that can provide relief and ease the pain.
+Depending on its causes, there are various remedies that can provide relief, ease the pain, and maybe even cure that which was the source of the pain in the first place.
 Common origins of abdominal pain are constipation, food allergies and intolerances, and indigestion.
-For women, menstrual cramps or endometriosis can be bothersome.
-Males and females can suffer from urinary tract infections.
-Some patients may have ulcers or pelvic inflammatory disease.
+For females, menstrual cramps or endometriosis can be bothersome.
+Males and females can both suffer from the onset of urinary tract infections.
+Some patients may have developed ulcers or pelvic inflammatory disease.
 Gallstones and kidney stones also cause abdominal pain.
 Another trigger of stomach pain is gastroesophageal reflux (GERD).
 Some acute conditions, such as appendicitis or hernia, are known to cause severe lower abdominal pain.

 Many of these disorders can also cause the patient to experience nausea.
 It is important that doctors and other practitioners note the type and location of pain, as well as the duration and the triggers.
 The specific set of symptoms and triggers that occur could give the medical practitioner an idea of what the cause is even before they perform any tests to confirm the official diagnosis.

 Some medications and supplements may be involved in either the initial irritation or in providing the patient pain relief.
 Certain activities such as standing up, sitting down, lying down, or eating can alleviate or worsen the pain.
 Patients may have a recent injury or pregnancy.
 A differential diagnosis should also note whether or not the pain is radiating, such as to the lower back, groin, buttocks, or shoulder.
 The abdominal pain might just be part of this radius and the actual problem might find its source elsewhere in the body, requiring a different form of treatment.1